10 Sonoma Wineries to Enjoy Wine by the Glass

 Bubbly by the Glass

 This venerable Sonoma County house of sparkling wine has been popular for its terrace views of the Carneros region for decades.
 A recent remodel updates the interior and enhances the experience.
-Sparkling wines by the glass, $6–$19.
+Wine by the glass, both sparkling and still, $6–$20.

 Pinot by the Glass

 Looking for certified organic wines?
-That’s the only kind of wine at Sebastopol’s Horse & Plow, where a rustically styled “tasting barn,” made with some recycled wood, is set back far enough from busy Highway 116 to enjoy a peaceful view of apple trees and an organic garden on the patio.
-Wines like rosé, skin contact Pinot Gris, Chardonnay, Pinot Noir, and old vine Grenache are available on tap from kegs — heirloom apple cider, too.
+That's the only kind of wine at Sebastopol's Horse & Plow, where a rustically styled "tasting barn" made with recycled wood is set back far enough from busy Highway 116 to enjoy a peaceful view of apple trees and an organic garden on the patio.
+Wines like rosé, skin contact Pinot Gris, Chardonnay, Pinot Noir, and old vine Grenache are available on tap from kegs - heirloom apple cider, too.
 By the glass, $6–$12.
-Cider, $4.
+Cider, $5-$8.

 Cabernet Country by the Glass